jaspermayone-archive/discord-bot/README.md

 <h1 align="center">Welcome to Heptagram 👋</h1>

 # NOTE:
 This bot is still in development.
 We plan to come out with V1 of this bot shortly.
 In the meantime, [join our Discord server](https://discord.gg/HSupF99kpq) to say hi, chat with developers, and stay up to date with release news.
+And find out more at our website https://heptagram.xyz

 # Welcome to Heptagram.
 Heptagram is the all-in-one, open-source Discord bot with the goal to be the single bot needed for any server.
 No more music bot, mod bot, rules bot.
 Just Heptagram!